Keeping London at the forefront of global business

 The London Plan

 In March 2021 the Mayor of London published a replacement London Plan, the spatial development strategy for London.
 This followed a consultation process lasting over three years, with London First heavily involved at every stage.

 The Plan seeks to deliver a step change in planning policy for London and sets out an ambitious strategy for Good Growth, including making the best use of London’s land, delivering the homes that Londoners need and growing a good economy.
-We support these overarching principles, however, following extensive consultation with our Members, had some concerns about the detailed policies that underpin delivery of the Plan, their potential to deliver the growth envisaged, and their cumulative impact on development viability in London.
+We support these principles, however, following extensive consultation with our Members, we raised some concerns about the detailed policies that underpin delivery of the Plan, their potential to deliver the growth envisaged, and their cumulative impact on development viability in London.

+A key stage of the process was an Examination in Public (EiP) conducted by a panel of independent Inspectors over the course of January to May 2019.
 As part of the EiP process, we prepared and submitted 39 written statements and participated in 24 hearing sessions on behalf of our Members.
-You can read our written submissions and our take on the discussions at the hearings here.
+You can read our written submissions and our take on the discussions here.

 In October 2019, the Inspectors issued their report to the Mayor setting out their findings including recommendations on several issues that London First campaigned on (read our analysis here).
 Subsequently, in December 2019, the Mayor sent his‘Intention to Publish’ version of the Plan to the Secretary of State for Housing (SoS), accepting many of the recommendations, but rejecting fifteen.
 Thus followed twelve months of negotiation between the Mayor and the SoS, who directed some further changes to the Plan before the Mayor could finally publish it (see our further analysis here).